whopperdk/gnosispay-dashboard-extension/README.md

 ## Usage

 1. Log in to your GnosisPay account at https://app.gnosispay.com/
-2. Navigate to the Card or Wallet section
+2. Navigate to the Card section
 3. The extension will automatically enhance your transaction view with:
    - MCC codes and cashback eligibility indicators
    - Spending analysis charts